HanadaLee/openresty/README.md

 a separate non-debug production build and publishes the architecture images and the `version` and `latest` multi-platform manifests to Harbor, Docker Hub, and GitHub Container Registry, then creates a matching Git tag and release.
-Release notes summarize commits since the previous version tag.
+Release notes summarize commits since the previous version tag, link to the full GitHub comparison, and list the versioned Harbor, Docker Hub, and GitHub Container Registry image references.

 The release workflow publishes the same tag and release notes to GitLab and GitHub.
 Configure the GitHub Actions secrets `GITLAB_USERNAME` with the GitLab